gpappasunb/flexspan/README.md

 > [!IMPORTANT]
 >
-> Notice that each filter definition starts with an '-' (a list in yaml) and contains the left, right and command attributes.
-Multiple definitions are possible.
+> Each filter definition starts with a dash (a list in YAML) and contains the left, right, and command attributes.
+You can define multiple filters.

 We can write the following paragraph: